Stop, thief! How to protect your car from being stolen

 “We all know someone who has either had their car stolen, sometimes multiple times, or we have tried to take measures to protect our property.
 For every tactic the average consumer must take, thieves seem to be one or two steps ahead,” says Jeff Walker, President & CEO of CAA North & East Ontario.

 “Car theft is a highly competitive, organized crime business in Canada that impacts families, businesses and industry.
-The only way forward it a united effort by all levels of government, so that the burden to protect property and deal with the financial blow isn’t just left to motorists,” he says.
+The only way forward is a united effort by all levels of government, so that the burden to protect property and deal with the financial blow isn’t just left to motorists,” he says.

 Preventive measures and tips for consumers